 The Audit Committee, established in October 1997, has the authority to nominate an independent public accounting firm to serve as the Company's external auditor, to direct, monitor and discuss with such auditors the scope, timing and results of their audit, to implement internal accounting controls and to review the Company's annual financial statements and the auditors' report thereon.
-The Audit Committee, which had five meetings in 2003, is composed of Ms. Kendall, Mr. O'Brien, Mr. Russ and Mr. Thornton.
+The Audit Committee, which had ten meetings in 2004, is composed of Ms. Kendall, Mr. Russ and Ms. Gavales.

 The Compensation Committee, established in October 1997, has the authority to determine the cash and non-cash compensation of each officer, salaried employee and consultant of the Company, other than members of the Board of Directors, to establish and administer the Company's insurance and benefits plans and to administer the Company's stock option plans.
 The Compensation Committee also recommends to the full Board of Directors the cash and non-cash compensation (including stock options and awards) to be paid to each member of the Board of Directors who serves as an officer, employee or consultant of the Company.
-The Compensation Committee, which had two meetings in 2003, is composed of Ms. Kendall, Mr. O'Brien, Mr. Russ and Mr. Thornton.
+The Compensation Committee, which had seven meetings in 2004, is composed of Mr. Russ, Mr. O'Brien, Mr. Thornton and Ms. Gavales.

-The Nominating Committee held two meetings in 2003.
-In December 2003 the Board of Directors appointed Ms. Kendall, Mr. O'Brien, Mr. Russ and Mr. Thornton to serve as the Nominating Committee and in February 2004 replaced the Nominating Committee with a Nominating and Governance Committee.
-The Nominating and Governance Committee is responsible for recommending candidates for election to the Board of Directors of the Company, making other recommendations to the Board for the improvement of the Company's overall corporate governance, conflicts of interest and other related policies, principles and guidelines applicable to the Company as well as leading the Board in its annual review of the Board's performance.
-The Nominating and Governance Committee continues to be composed of the same individuals as elected to the Nominating Committee in December of 2003.
+The Nominating and Governance Committee, established in December 2003, is responsible for recommending candidates for election to the Board of Directors of the Company, making other recommendations to the Board for the improvement of the Company's overall corporate governance, conflicts of interest and other related policies, principles and guidelines applicable to the Company as well as leading the Board in its annual review of the Board's performance.
 Each of the members of the Nominating and Governance Committee is an "independent director" in accordance with the applicable rules promulgated by the SEC and NASDAQ listing standards.
 The Nominating and Governance Committee has adopted a formal written charter which addresses the director nomination process, a copy of which is available on the Company's website at www.moissanite.com.
+The Nominating and Governance Committee, which held 5 meetings in 2004 is composed of Mr. O'Brien, Ms. Kendall, Ms. Sedlar and Mr. Thornton.